 We are not under the Law, but under grace.
 We were not born under the Law, which was given to pre-Cross Israel, but have been saved by grace, during this post-Cross, church dispensation.
 However, the church at Galatia did not understand the freedom they had in Christ, preferring to revert to the old legalistic way - which had been set aside by Christ's sacrifice on the Cross.

 We are no longer under the curse of the Law, for Christ was made a curse for us, at Calvary.
 Rather, we are under the law of the Spirit of life in Christ Jesus, which.. by faith in Him, has set us free from the law of sin and of death.

-Christ's death condemned sin in the flesh, and paid the full price for all sin, in the life of all who believe.. so that the requirement of God's holy Law might be fulfilled in us, who do not walk according to the flesh, but have been born of the Holy Spirit of God.
+Christ's death condemned sin in the flesh and paid the full price for all sin.
+We do not have to DO anything.
+We have to simply BELIEVE that Christ did it all for us.
+Christ died on our account, so that the requirement of God's holy Law might be fulfilled in us, who do not walk according to the flesh, but have been born of the Holy Spirit of God.

 We have spiritual armour to protect ourselves from the ravages of the flesh and we have been given God's sufficient grace to stand fast in this evil day, and resist the devil and all his worldly temptations.
-We are to live as Christ lived.. in holiness and righteousness all the days of our life.. and we are to love and serve one another - in the same way that Christ loved us, and gave Himself for us.
+We are to live as Christ lived.. in holiness and righteousness all the days of our life.. and we are to love and serve one another - in the same way that Christ loved us and gave Himself for us.

 Heavenly Father, thank You for this important reminder that both legalism and a license to sin is unacceptable in the life of a child of God.
-Thank You for the freedom I have in Christ and help me to live in holiness and righteousness to Your praise and glory - serving others through Christ's love, which only comes as I continue to abide in Him and He in me - this I ask in Jesus name, AMEN
+Thank You for the freedom I have in Christ, and help me to live in holiness and righteousness to Your praise and glory, serving others through Christ's love, which only comes as I continue to abide in Him and He in me.
+This I ask in Jesus' name, AMEN.